Corrimal, New South Wales

-Corrimal is a northern suburb of the city of Wollongong, New South Wales, Australia.
+Corrimal is a suburb north of the city of Wollongong, New South Wales, Australia.
 Corrimal's CBD is situated on the Princes Highway, and several streets adjacent to it.
 The main shopping centres are Lederer Corrimal and Corrimal Park Mall next to the park on the main thoroughfare of Corrimal itself.
 Outside this centre is an old locomotive that is affectionately known as "The Green Frog".
 Corrimal's welcome signs feature The Green Frog, as it ran on the Bulli Colliery Line to Bellambi Haven from 1909 to 1967.
 To the west is a lawn bowls club and a wealthy foothill neighbourhood of residences bordering bushland.

-Corrimal is served by Corrimal railway station on the Illawarra railway line, located on Railway Street which connects the station to the heart of the town.
 Immediately west of Corrimal railway station is the Corrimal Cokeworks, after 100 years of operation it closed in 2014.
 The towers are a prominent local sight and can be seen from Wollongong.
 The railway crosses the first level crossing north of Wollongong immediately north of the station.
 On the second Sunday in September Corrimal hosts the annual Spring Into Corrimal family festival, which includes market stalls on the closed main streets, a parade, contest and other activities.
 2009 was the 30th anniversary of the parade.
 In the 2007 festival, the world's largest skateboard was displayed.
 In 2018 the attendance rate was approx. 70,000 people and cemented "Spring into Corrimal" as the largest one day free family festival in Regional NSW.